ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-licensing.md

 # vSRX base and advanced licensing
 {: #vcsvsrx-licensing}

 The vSRX is ordered and deployed with the necessary license keys to operate.
 Advanced licensing is only available directly from Juniper Networks.
-Licenses can be procured from the [Juniper Networks License Management System (LMS)](https://www.juniper.net/generate_license/){:external}.
+Licenses can be procured from the Juniper Networks License Management System (LMS).
+For more information, see [Licensing Guide](https://www.juniper.net/documentation/en_US/release-independent/licensing/information-products/pathway-pages/licensing.html){:external}.

 ### Adding a new license key from the CLI
 {: #vcsvsrx-licensing-add-new}